Stuart Whitman: 1958–1961: Success on and off the screen

-In 1958, Hedda Hopper wrote a piece on Whitman which said he could be the "new Clark Gable":

-This is a fresh personality with tremendous impact.
+In 1958, Hedda Hopper wrote a piece on Whitman which said he could be the "new Clark Gable":This is a fresh personality with tremendous impact.
 He's tall and lean with shock of unruly black hair and dark hazel eyes which harden to slate grey when he plays a bad man or turns on the heat in a love scene.
 When he comes into camera range, the audience sits up and says: "Who dat?"

 In 1959, Whitman acted in several features.
-In February, Richard Fleischer's western These Thousand Hills premiered.
+In February, Richard Fleischer's Western These Thousand Hills premiered.
 In March, The Sound and the Fury was released.
 At Fox, Whitman graduated to leading-man parts.
 In November, Don Siegel's Hound-Dog Man premiered.
 Whitman had an excellent role co-starring with Fabian Forte playing his "fourth heel in a row...
 I had a ball because the character was a real louse, everything hanging off him and no inhibitions.
 I like those kind of guys, I suppose because I can't be that way myself."

 In May 1960, the Los Angeles Times did a profile on Whitman, calling him "an actor of growing importance in a business that needs stalwarts to follow in the steps of the Clark Gables, Gary Coopers, and John Waynes...
 Whitman is like a finely trained athletic champion – a modest but self-assured chap who seems to know where he is going."

-The premiere of Henry Koster's Biblical drama The Story of Ruth was in June 1960, in which Whitman had replaced Stephen Boyd as Boaz.
+The premiere of Henry Koster's Biblical drama The Story of Ruth, in which Whitman had replaced Stephen Boyd as Boaz, was in June 1960.
 Whitman's next release was in July, with the gangster tale Murder, Inc..
 "I've done lots of different parts since I left Hollywood High School and City College", said Whitman in a 1960 interview, "so the sudden switch didn't bother me too much.
 I hope 20th Century Fox will keep the roles varied and interesting."
-Whitman said that the production of Murder, Inc. was troubled.
+Whitman said the production of Murder, Inc. was troubled.
 First, when he was reading the script, he was under the impression that he was going to play the role for which Peter Falk was already cast, but he was actually cast as the romantic lead.
 Additionally, director Stuart Rosenberg was fired by the studio because they felt he was taking too much time setting up shots.
 Once fired, an actor's sitdown strike began, and it was announced that a full strike was going to happen.
 This put the studio under pressure to finish the project, hence producer Burt Balaban, who shares the directorial credit with Rosenberg, stepped in and finished the film in a week, and on the exact day when the strike started.